nqminds/nqm-remote-device-wrt/README.md

 # nqm-remote-device-wrt #

-Added the following chnages to config.json:
+Added the following changes to config.json:
 ```
 "hostname": "192.168.100.1",
 "xrhServer": "192.168.100.1",